Homs: Syrian revolution's fallen 'capital'

 It was dubbed the "capital of the revolution" after residents embraced the call to overthrow the president in early 2011 and much of the city fell under the control of the opposition.

-However, over the past two years government forces retook most of the opposition strongholds, laying siege to districts once home to tens of thousands of people.
+But government forces launched a campaign to retake the opposition strongholds, laying siege to districts once home to tens of thousands of people.

 Homs has long been of geographic, strategic and economic importance.

 It is situated at the centre of a fertile agricultural region along the Orontes river valley at the eastern end of the Homs Gap - the only natural gateway from Syria's Mediterranean coast to the interior.
 It is also roughly halfway between Damascus and Aleppo, and close to Lebanon.